Sizing multimodal suspensions with differential dynamic microscopy: DDM for Polydisperse Suspensions

 \section{DDM for Polydisperse Suspensions}

-In the first DDM experiment,\cite{Cerbino2008DDM} brightfield microscopy with partially coherent illumination was used.
-However, subsequent work has used much wider light-source apertures for less coherent illumination\cite{WilsonPRLDDM} or fluorescence imaging,\cite{Fluoresence_DDM} where (unlike in SLS and DLS) coherence is not assumed or essential.
-Conceptually, this is because DDM accesses the ISF by directly correlating density fluctuations from real-space images, albeit in Fourier space.

-The key quantity in DDM is the differential image correlation function (DICF), $g(k,\tau)$, which is the squared Fourier transform of the difference between an image at time $\tau$ and a reference image at time zero.
-We have shown\cite{aniso_DDM} that for $N$ identical particles in the image, the DICF is related to the ISF, $f(k,\tau)$, by
+The original implementation of DDM\cite{Cerbino2008DDM,Giavazzi2009DDM} used partially coherent illumination (see further Appendix~\ref{appendix:ScatteringDDM}).
+Since we perform bright-field imaging with a condenser of numerical aperture $\approx 0.5$, our illumination is incoherent.
+We have previously shown\cite{aniso_DDM} that for $N$ identical particles in an incoherent image, the differential image correlation function (DICF), $g(k,\tau)$, which is the squared Fourier transform of the difference between an image at time $\tau$ and a reference image at time zero, is related to the ISF, $f(k,\tau)$ by:

-where $B(k)$ is the system's noise spectrum.
-The signal amplitude, $A(k) \propto a^2(k)$, the contribution to the signal from a single particle, and $\propto S(k)$, the particles' structure factor.
-In DDM, $k$ is a Fourier component of density fluctuations and not a scattering vector.\footnote[3]{To show that the signal measured at scattering vector $k$ in DLS in fact characterises density fluctuations with that wave vector requires considerable analysis.\cite{BombannesPusey} }
+In this expression, which is the same as that derived in the partially-coherent limit,\cite{Cerbino2008DDM,Giavazzi2009DDM} $B(k)$ is the system's noise spectrum.
+The DDM signal\footnote[1]{There is no literature consensus on this nomenclature, descriptions of $A(k)$ include DDM `signal'\cite{Multiscale_Review}, `signal amplitude'\cite{SafariBidisperseDDM}, and `signal prefactor' and `signal term'\cite{Fluoresence_DDM}.
+Crucially, this should not be confused with the camera signal.}, $A(k) \propto a^2(k)$, the contribution from a single particle, and $\propto S(k)$, the particles' structure factor.
+Note, in passing, that $k$ here is a Fourier component of density fluctuations and not a scattering vector.\footnote[2]{To show that the signal measured at scattering vector $k$ in DLS in fact characterises density fluctuations with that wave vector requires considerable analysis.\cite{BombannesPusey}}

 In a monodisperse suspension of non-interacting spherical particles of radius $R$, the ISF is $f(k,\tau) = \exp{[-Dk^2\tau]}$, with the diffusivity $D = k_BT/6\pi\eta R$ in a suspending medium of viscosity $\eta$ at temperature $T$ (and $k_B$ is Boltzmann's constant).
 So, fitting the measured $g(k,\tau)$ to Eq.~\ref{eq:DICF} returns $D$ and therefore $R$.
-Appendix~\ref{appendix:DDM_Theory} shows that these results generalise naturally to a suspension of polydisperse spheres, with the amplitude and the ISF now being suitably-weighted sums over the $M$ particles species $i= 1$ to $M$:
+Appendix~\ref{appendix:DDM_Theory} shows that these results generalise naturally to a suspension of polydisperse spheres, with $A(k)$ and the ISF now being suitably-weighted sums over the $M$ particles species $i= 1$ to $M$: